Nasdaq OMX first to win EU approval to clear derivatives

 “This is now the kick-off for the central clearing obligation.
 Probably the earliest possible date for mandatory clearing to start is by the end of this year,” ESMA spokesman Reemt Seibel said.

-More than 20 clearing houses have applied for authorization under the EU derivatives law.
+More than 20 clearing houses have applied for authorisation under the EU derivatives law.

 Hans-Ole Jochumsen, an executive vice president at Nasdaq OMX, expects some assets like certain currency derivatives to be cleared even if ESMA decides that clearing should not be mandatory.